Ford works council in Germany to update staff on job cut talks on Feb 14

 The carmaker has committed to an all-electric lineup in Europe by 2030 and its U.S. leadership has repeatedly flagged that EVs require less labour.

-(Reporting by Christina Amann, Victoria Waldersee, additional reporting by Ben Klayman and Bernadette Baum)
+(Reporting by Christina Amann, Victoria Waldersee; additional reporting by Ben Klayman, Joe White; Editing by Bernadette Baum)

 ((Victoria.Waldersee@thomsonreuters.com;))